PiraMew/Maesa_sptree/README.md

     - `alignments_for_editing`: trimmed alignments for manaul editing
     - `àlignments_edited`: alignments after manual editing, plus a subdirectory `noempty` for alignments that remove empty sequences (_noempty.fasta) and also alignments without outgroup sequences (_noOG.fasta)
     - `addOGexons`: alignments which exon outgroups were added to.
 These OGexonadded alignments are ready for further analysis.
-    - `iqtree_prepare`: clean alignments (no exon1 and exon2) and partition files, and a set of ML trees for each alignments for RogueNaRok.
+    - `iqtree_prepare`: clean alignments (no exon1 and exon2) and partition files, and a subdirectory containing a set of 10 MLtrees for each alignments for RogueNaRok.
-    -  `rogues`: everything produced during RNR to detect and prune rogue taxa
+    -  `RNR`: everything produced during RNR to detect and prune rogue taxa plus pruned alignments
     -